huntertran/blog/source/_posts/20200720-connect-with-google-cloud-compute-engine-virtual-machine-using-putty.md

 # 1. Have your Compute Engine ready

-After created a VM instance, note the External IP.
-Click on the little 3 dot icon at the end of the VM and choose `View network details`
+After creating a VM instance, note the External IP.
+Click on the little three-dot icon at the end of the VM and choose `View network details`

 ![network](https://i.imgur.com/8QeJ7Yz.png)